-The two times I used Lortab as stated above, I started feeling withdrawl symptoms after just a couple days without any suboxone.
-My life works on Suboxone, no cravings, much less pain, a lot less burning, exercise daily.
+The two times I used Lortab as stated above, I started feeling withdrawal symptoms after just a couple of days without any suboxone.
+My life works on Suboxone, no cravings, much less pain, a lot less burning, and exercise daily.
 I no longer take antidepressants and feel like I can make it, even with the degree of pain I still have.
-I just have to be carefull and not over do it.
-Is this all just unecessary worry, or is there something realistic I can do?
+I just have to be careful and not overdo it.
+Is this all just unnecessary worry, or is there something realistic I can do?

 The problem from my perspective is that I cannot give a bunch of methadone or oxycodone to a person who has ‘street connections’ unless I trust the person absolutely.
 Every person who has had problems with opiates, myself included, should recognize and acknowledge that the situation is a dangerous one– if I have a patient say ‘what, you don’t trust me?’ red flags go up!
 Of course I don’t trust you!!
 I don’t even trust myself!!

 Unfortunately, there is a tremendous social stigma against addiction and against people who ‘look like addicts’ for one reason or another– and I feel for you, because yes, you will be ‘judged’ by your doctor.
 The thing that really stinks is that if a person tells their surgeon the truth, explaining why they need more narcotics than usual, the surgeon often responds by giving less narcotics — or giving none at all!!
 So I have to step in for my patients and try to help as best I can.
 I cannot do the same for people I don’t know, even though I recognize the tough spot they are in– if I started trying to treat pain in people I hardly knew I would quickly lose my license, and that wouldn’t help anybody.